The Malini Magic – An Elk Entertains the Troops

 The World’s Greatest Magician was born Max Katz Breit in 1871 (or ‘73 or ’75) in Poland.
 In Max’s youth, his family immigrated to New York City where he learned magic and began performing at a very young age.
-He began his career as a busker – astounding viewers in hopes of a tip in saloons and other public places.
+He began his career as a busker – astounding small audiences in hopes of a tip in saloons and other public places.
 When he started stage performances, he transformed himself into Max Malini, the Napoleon of Magic.
 He really did “travel the world, playing to the crown heads of Europe” and in the theaters of the great cities of the world.

 Max Malini was always selling.
 Illusions in public to remind everyone there was only one World’s Greatest Manipulator.
 Walk the stalls of Aala market, “making coins appear out of eggs and lemons off the shelf.”
 A talk to Honolulu’s Ad Club broadcast on KGMB radio describing recent travels to exotic locations and the attendance at his next performance is up.
 In performing magic, language doesn’t matter.
 Landing in Yokohama without a ‘gig,’ he walked the streets, flamboyantly picking up pebbles and flourishingly ‘changing’ them into $20 gold pieces.
 He ended up on newspaper front pages and was soon booked.
 He used this technique often: a short performance in public or with a noteworthy person.
 News coverage – TaDa – Malini had work.